XiaoChen1992/CPSCI-366/Assignment/Assignment1.md

 In this assignment, you will build a **Multi-Layer Perceptron (MLP)** to predict the price range of mobile phones based on their hardware specifications.
 You will work with a structured dataset containing various phone features such as RAM, battery power, screen size, and more.

-Your goal is to **train and evaluate a deep learning model using only the `train.csv` data**, and to explore preprocessing techniques, model training strategies, and performance evaluation using suitable metrics.
+Your goal is to **train, evaluate and test a deep learning model using only the `train.csv` data**, and to explore preprocessing techniques, model training strategies, and performance evaluation using suitable metrics.

 ---